foomo/gocontentful/README.md

 # gocontentful

-A Contentful Entry-Reference Mapping code generator for Go.
+A Contentful API code generator for Go.
 Initial features:

 - Creation of Value Objects from Contentful content model
 - CDA, CPA, CMA support for CRUD operations
-- Automatic management/resolution of references
+- Automatic management/resolution of references and parents
 - Many utility functions, like converting to/from RichText to HTML and easy access to Assets

 Rationale
 -----------------------------------------

-While an unofficial/experimental Go client by Contentful has been available for a long time (see credits at the end of this document), working with the response of a JSON REST API is far from optimal.
+While an unofficial/experimental Go client by Contentful Labs has been available for a long time (see credits at the end of this document), working with the response of a JSON REST API is far from optimal.

 Loading and converting data into (and from) Go value objects can quickly become a nightmare and the amount of code to access each field of each content type of a complex space can literally explode and if you're not careful how and when you interact with an API over the Internet, performance can be impacted dramatically.
 Not to mention what happens to your code if you need to make a significant change the space data model.